-In fall 2015, I adopted the Robert Welsch and Luis Vivanco textbook Cultural Anthropology.
-The first chapter discusses “How Did Anthropology Begin?”
-Welsch and Vivanco detail three key concerns: “(1) the disruptions of industrialization in Europe and America, (2) the rise of evolutionary theories, and (3) the growing importance of Europe’s far-flung colonies” (2015, 5).
+In 2015, I adopted the Robert Welsch and Luis Vivanco textbook for Cultural Anthropology.
+The first chapter discussed “How Did Anthropology Begin?”
+Welsch and Vivanco detailed three key concerns: “(1) the disruptions of industrialization in Europe and America, (2) the rise of evolutionary theories, and (3) the growing importance of Europe’s far-flung colonies” (2015, 5).
 Although it was insanely difficult reading, I immediately missed my previous book by Michel-Rolph Trouillot, Global Transformations (2003), which more accurately portrayed how anthropology emerged.

 The 15th and 16th centuries were crucial for how Europe became “The West,” how others would be portrayed as savage, and the establishment of transoceanic global flows that would predate academic anthropology by more than three centuries.
 Welsch and Vivanco discuss how “overseas the colonial period flourished from the 1870s until the 1970s.”
 But this refers only to the flourishing of North Atlantic colonialism, which was by that time following well-worn routes and templates established centuries earlier (see the discussion of Europe and the People Without History and Myths of the Spanish Conquest).

 By not beginning their colonial account earlier, Welsch and Vivanco then re-tell a standard story-line about industrialization.
-The standard line is that industrialization occurs in Europe and in the United States in the nineteenth century and then from there “affected peoples in European colonies” (2015:5).
+The standard line is that industrialization occurs in Europe and in the United States in the nineteenth century and then from there “affected peoples in European colonies” (2015, 5).
 Such a story ignores decades of anthropological and historical research that shows how crucial the colonies always were in the genesis of European industrialization.
-Specifically in the classic Sweetness and Power: The Place of Sugar in Modern History, Sidney Mintz details the factory-like aspects of Caribbean slave plantations.
+Specifically in the classic Sweetness and Power: The Place of Sugar in Modern History, Sidney Mintz detailed the factory-like aspects of Caribbean slave plantations.
 Mintz demonstrated how sugar production “fueled” the later rise of the working class and factory production in Europe.
-(For an update on Mintz’s work and legacy, see The Discovery of Sidney Mintz: Anthropology’s Unfinished Revolution.)
+(For more on Mintz’s work and too-quickly-forgotten legacy, see The Discovery of Sidney Mintz: Anthropology’s Unfinished Revolution.)

 Darwin’s ideas about evolution were undoubtedly important to the emergence of anthropology.
 But they were not solely ideas about non-human biological variation.
 Darwin’s Voyage of the Beagle followed the routes of Iberian colonialism.
-Darwin’s observations of natives in Tierra del Fuego could now be wrapped in a narrative of savagery as “absence” and negation:
+Darwin’s observations of natives in Tierra del Fuego were wrapped in a narrative of savagery as “absence” and negation:

 Darwin’s misrecognition of native societies that had by that time been thoroughly affected by prior conquests fit well within a similar erasure of the colonial contribution to European industrialization and dominance.
 This dominance would then be further justified by evolutionary ideas.